 Similar to other industries, crowdfunding is potentially a “technology disrupter” in the real estate investment industry.

-Main benefit to investors is to allow them access and choice to a wide variety of projects (small or large) at minimum investment amounts, that they themselves would not be able to invest on their own.
+The main benefit to investors is to allow them access and choice to a wide variety of projects (small or large) at minimum investment amounts, that they themselves would not be able to invest on their own.

-Main benefit to the borrowers/developers is to allow them access to capital with fewer hurdles in a shorter time frame
+The main benefit to the borrowers/developers is to allow them access to capital with fewer hurdles in a shorter time frame

 Real estate crowdfunding in Canada is in its infancy, and it is difficult to see what the future lies for these companies in Canada.
 I personally have not deployed any of my funds into these platforms yet.
 For now, I am watching from the sidelines, to see how this unfolds in Canada.